dannsam/xenko-docs/manual/get-started/create-a-script.md

 6. Save the project and script files.

 7. Because you modified the script outside Game Studio, Game Studio needs to reload the assembly to show the changes.
-In Game Studio, a dialog asks if you want to reload the assemblies:

 	![Confirmation message](media/create-a-script-confirmation-message.png)